Koszul duality between Higgs and Coulomb categories $\mathcal{O}$: Higgs and Coulomb

-The $\rho$ weight space has a natural action of the stabilizer $W_\rho$, and considering the $W_\rho$ invariants defines a functor from $\EuScript{A}\mmod_{\EuScript{I}}$ to $H^*(B L_{\EuScript{I}})$-modules where we let $H^*(B L_{\EuScript{I}})\cong \C[\ft]^{W_\rho}$ act by the $\rho$-shifted action.
+The $\rho$-weight space has a natural action of the stabilizer $W_\rho$, and considering the $W_\rho$ invariants defines a functor from $\EuScript{A}\mmod_{\rho}$ to $H^*(BG_{\rho})$-modules where we let $H^*(BG_{\rho})\cong \K[\ft_\K]^{W_\rho}$ act by the $\rho$-shifted action.
 This gives the equivalence induced by Theorem \ref{main-iso}.

-In this case, since $H^*(BL_{\EuScript{I}})$ has no elements of degree 1, the only linear complexes over this ring are those with trivial differentials.
-Thus, the category $\MHM_M$ is equivalent to the category of vector spaces. \end{remark} \begin{example} Consider the case of $V=\C$ with $G=\C^*$ acting naturally, and flavor $\phi$ giving weight $a$ on $\C^*$ and $-a-1$ on its dual space.
+In this case, since $H^*(BG_{\rho})$ has no elements of degree 1, the only linear complexes over this ring are those with trivial differentials.
+Thus, the category $\langle L_{\Ifflav{\rop{\flav}}}\rangle $ is equivalent to the category of vector spaces. \end{remark} \begin{example} As before, consider the case of $V=\C$ with $G=\Cx$ acting naturally and flavor $\flav$ giving weight $-a$ on $\C$ and $a-1$ on its dual space.
 In this case $\Cft\cong \C[t]$ with $t$ the natural cocharacter.
-The algebra $\EuScript{A}=\EuScript{A}^{\operatorname{sph}}$ has generators generators $r^+$ and $r^-$ with Note that $r^\pm$ give an isomorphism between the $k$ and $k+1$ weight spaces unless $k=a$.
-Thus, if the weights of $t$ are not in $a+\Z$, then all weight spaces are isomorphic, and we are equivalent to the pure gauge situation.
+The algebra $\efA=\Asph$ has generators $r^+$ and $r^-$ with

+Note that the elements $r^\pm$ give an isomorphism between the $k$ and $k-1$ weight spaces unless $k=a$.
+The action of $t-a$ on the $k$ weight space $\Wei_k(M)$ has semi-simple part given by the scalar $k-a$ and nilpotent part $t-k$.
+Thus, if the weights of $t$ are not in $a+\Z$, then all the weight spaces are isomorphic, and we are equivalent to the pure gauge situation, since the only weight of the representation is irrelevant.

-If we take weight spaces of the form $a+\Z$, then there are two isomorphism classes, represented by $a$ and $a+1$, with $r^\pm$ giving morphisms in both directions between them, with the composition in either direction acting by the nilpotent part of $t$.
-Thus, we obtain the completed path algebra of an oriented 2-cycle as $\End(P_{0,a}\oplus P_{0,a+1})$.
-The Koszulity of this path algebra algebra is easily verified directly (since every simple has a length 2 linear projective resolution).
+If we take weight spaces of the form $a+\Z$, then we have the picture below: We argued above that the composition around any loop except that connecting $a$ and $a-1$ is an isomorphism, so there are two isomorphism classes, represented by $a$ and $a-1$.
+Thinking of taking this weight space as a functor, the elements $r^\pm$ give morphisms in both directions between them, with the composition in either direction acting by the nilpotent part of $t$.
+Thus, we obtain the completed path algebra of an oriented 2-cycle as $\End(P_{0,a}\oplus P_{0,a-1})$.
+The Koszulity of this path algebra is easily verified directly (since every simple has a length 2 linear projective resolution).